Search by Provider Name

 Longview, WA 98632

-Eligibility: Income no greater than 200% of the Federal Poverty Level, resident of Cowlitz or Wahkiakum Counties, or for cases filed in those counties
+Eligibility: Income no greater than 200% of the Federal Poverty Level, (after deducting eligible expenses) resident of Cowlitz, Wahkiakum, Pacific, or Lewis Counties, or for cases filed in those counties.

 Hours: Office: Monday-Thursday 9am-4pm, Friday 9am-4pm remote services only with no walk ins, closed holidays